FrankenVoron/Tridex/README.md

 -IDEX toolheads

--2040/4040 frame with EZBake front door for additional insulation

--Updated front skirt files for flush appearance with door

-All files are in "alpha" state--functional, but not optimized.
+All files are in "beta" state--functional, but not complete.
 Use them at your own risk, no support is implied :)

 ![Fusion360_BgZ3UrNNhE](https://user-images.githubusercontent.com/11861478/147276308-37a7ae89-d276-4e3b-b2ec-65ea3f8aff72.png)

 Needed for conversion from stock Trident (250x250):

--Additional extrusions
+-new Width extrusions

 -MGN12 rail (400mm long) with dual MGN12H carriages